ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+It is an absoulte path as it begins with a '/'.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+We would use an absolute path as the desired file is not withing our own file system.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+A relative path would suffice given that it is in the project directory where a relative path is not only possible, but typically the quickest, easiest solution.
  <!-- Answer Ends Here -->

 <hr>